ropensci/phruta/README.md

 ## Additional resources

 More details about the functions implemented in `phruta` can be found in the different vignettes associated with the package or in our [website](https://cromanpa94.github.io/phruta/).

+## Alternatives to `phruta`

+Similar functionalities for assembling curated molecular datasets for phylogenetic analyses can be found in [`phylotaR`](https://github.com/ropensci/phylotaR) and [SuperCRUNCH](https://github.com/dportik/SuperCRUNCH).
+However, note that `phylotaR` is limited to downloading and curating sequences (e.g. doesn't align sequences).
+Similarly, `SuperCRUNCH` only curates local sequences. `phruta` is closer to the [`SUPERSMART`](https://academic.oup.com/sysbio/article/66/2/152/2418028) and its "new" associated `R` workflow [`SUPERSMARTR`](https://github.com/AntonelliLab/supersmartR).
+However, most of the applications in the different packages that are part of `SUPERSMARTR` are simplified in `phruta`.

 ## Contributing